 Screening for eating disorders can help tell the difference between healthy behavior and a serious disorder that requires treatment.

 Importantly, screening for eating disorders can help make sure a patient gets the right diagnosis.
 Getting the correct diagnosis is important for determining the best treatment and can improve a patient’s chances of recovery.

 People who are worried about their eating behaviors or think they may have an eating disorder can complete a simple questionnaire.
 A questionnaire is a helpful first step in assessing whether or not your symptoms might suggest an eating disorder.
 However, it’s important to receive a full assessment from a trained professional.
 A formal diagnosis usually requires a combination of physical assessment and a psychological interview.

 Screening for eating disorders is an important first step in identifying a problem and asking for help.
 If you are struggling with an eating disorder related to a substance use disorder, The Recovery Village can help.
 Reach out today to take the first step toward a healthier future.

-Berg, Kelly C; et al. “Psychometric evaluation of the eating disorder examination and eating disorder examination-questionnaire: a systematic review of the literature.”
+Berg, Kelly C; et al. “Psychometric evaluation of the eating di[…]w of the literature.”
 The International Journal of Eating Disorders, 2012.
 Accessed September 24, 2019.